saylorsolutions/goth-stack/README.md

   - This is where endpoint routes are defined and their dependencies are made available.
   - Route dependencies can be referenced through the `Router` type for simplicity.
 - `internal/templates`
-  - This is where Templ templates (see below) are created to define whole pages, reusable components, or HTMX responses.
+  - This is where Templ templates (see "Technologies" below) are created to define whole pages, reusable components, or HTMX responses.
   - There is a `util.go` file in here that can be used to provide helper functionality to these templates.
 All other generated Go files are ignored by Git.

 ## `feature`